 The BCs will be open for applications by BFUG and consultative members (independent of their membership in the board).

+In addition, the board will prepare input for the BFUG concerning its governance and the future of the secretariat (including the review of the BFUG proceedings).

 The Pathfinder Group on the Revision of the Diploma Supplement